Averroes: Career

 In 1184 Caliph Abu Yaqub died and was succeeded by Abu Yusuf Yaqub.
 Initially, Averroes remained in royal favour, but in 1195, his fortune reversed.
 Various charges were made against him, and a tribunal in Córdoba tried him.
 The tribunal condemned his teachings, ordered the burning of his works and banished Averroes to nearby Lucena.
 Early biographers' reasons for this fall from grace include a possible insult to the caliph in his writings but modern scholars attribute it to political reasons.
 The Encyclopaedia of Islam said the caliph distanced himself from Averroes to gain support from more orthodox ulema, who opposed Averroes and whose support al-Mansur needed for his war against Christian kingdoms.
 Historian of Islamic philosophy Majid Fakhry also wrote that public pressure from traditional Maliki jurists who were opposed to Averroes played a role.

+Egyptian writer Abbas Mahmoud al-Aqqad argued that the underlying causes of Averroes's banishment were primarily political and personal.
+Al-Aqqad noted that the Almohad state's tolerance for philosophy was driven by political rivalry with the Fatimid Caliphate.
+He contrasted Averroes with contemporaries like Ibn Bajjah and Ibn Tufayl, observing that Averroes lacked diplomatic tact.
+This resulted in personal missteps that alienated Caliph Abu Yusuf Yaqub.
+A notable incident, originally documented by the 13th-century historian 'Abd al-Wahid al-Marrakushi in his chronicle Al-Mu'jib fi Talkhis Akhbar al-Maghrib, involved Averroes referring to the caliph as the "King of the Berbers" in a commentary on zoology, rather than using official royal titles.
+Furthermore, Averroes's close friendship with the caliph's brother, Abu Yahya (the governor of Córdoba), aroused political suspicions during a period of intense military conflict.
+Al-Aqqad pointed out that the caliph pardoned Averroes and restored him to favor as soon as these political tensions eased.

+Moroccan philosopher Mohammed Abed al-Jabri presented a different political interpretation of the trial.
+Al-Jabri asserted that Averroes was punished for explicitly condemning political tyranny and despotism in his commentary on Plato's Republic.
+According to this view, the tribunal served as a political purge disguised under religious pretexts to silence his opposition to the state's authoritarian practices.